Article

 Anti-Mullerian hormone (AMH), produced exclusively by GCs, has a paracrine effect on other follicles.
 It down-regulates the FSH receptor (FSHR) level in pre-antral follicles and inhibits the activation of primordial follicles from the ovarian pool.
 Inhibin B is produced primarily by GCs of FSH-dependent growing antral follicles and secreted during the follicular phase of the menstrual cycle, before ovulation.
 Inhibin A is predominantly expressed by the corpus luteum.

-Interestingly, one previous animal study has shown that phases of the menstrual cycle differently influence the accumulation and effectiveness of nanoparticles in the female reproductive organs.
-The maximal accumulation of 80nm liposomes loaded with gadolinium was found in the ovaries and uterus during estrus.
-Furthermore, the viability of the pups in the doxorubicin-loaded liposomes group significantly decreased to 60%, indicating elevated ovarian toxicity of doxorubicin-loaded liposomes compared to free-doxorubicin. https://discovermednews.com/nanoparticles-accumulate-in-mouse-reproductive-system/
+Interestingly, a previous animal study has shown that different phases of the menstrual cycle differently influence the accumulation and effectiveness of nanoparticles in the female reproductive organs.
+The maximal accumulation of 80nm liposomes loaded with gadolinium was found in the ovaries and uterus during estrus. https://discovermednews.com/nanoparticles-accumulate-in-mouse-reproductive-system/

 About the study

-The authors exposed human primary GCs (hpGCs) obtained from women 20–45 years of age undergoing IVF treatments, to two concentrations of the BNT162b2 mRNA vaccine (“injected dose” or “end-organ dose”) for 24 or 48 hours.
+The authors exposed human primary ovarian granulosa cells (hpGCs) obtained from women 20–45 years of age undergoing IVF treatments, to two concentrations of the BNT162b2 mRNA vaccine (“injected dose” or “end-organ dose”) for 24 or 48 hours.
 According to the Final Report of Acuitas to the FDA, the end-organ dose was approximately 0.1% of the injected dose, representing the accumulated concentration in women’s ovaries.
-Control cells were non-treated cells.
+Non-treated cells were control cells.

-The researchers also investigated whether in vitro modifications in proteins related to GCs’ activity could be detected in the blood of five women before and approximately one month after the third dose of the BNT162b2 mRNA vaccine.
-Also, 124 women were interviewed about the changes in their menstrual cycle approximately 4 months after receiving the third dose of the BNT162b2 vaccine.
+The researchers also investigated whether modifications in proteins related to GCs’ activity could be detected in the blood of five women before and approximately one month after the third dose of the BNT162b2 mRNA vaccine.
+Additionally, 124 women were interviewed about changes in their menstrual cycle approximately 4 months after receiving the third dose of the BNT162b2 vaccine.

 Results